Courses: Approvals and Syllabi

-Intermediate Writing Criteria-- These guidelines, which were approved by the Faculty Senate, set standards for departmental courses designed to fulfill the Cluster 1C Intermediate Writing requirement.
+- Intermediate Writing Course Criteria These guidelines, which were approved by the Faculty Senate, set standards for departmental courses designed to fulfill the Cluster 1C Intermediate Writing requirement.

-Annotated Bibliography Writing-- A great set of books, articles and website to help faculty conceptualize, construct and implement writing instruction in their courses.
+- Annotated Bibliography Writing A great set of books, articles and websites to help faculty conceptualize, construct and implement writing instruction in their courses.

-This Advising Guide is designed to help faculty and advisors as they advise students about the University Studies program.
+- Advising Guide - designed to help faculty and advisors as they advise students about the University Studies program.

-The Transfer Student Substitution Policy allows most transfer students to substitute general education courses take elsewhere for many of the University Studies requirements.
+- Transfer Student Substitution Policy - allows most transfer students to substitute general education courses take elsewhere for many of the University Studies requirements.